LQ458/lesson-plan-generator/README.md

 The preserved classroom comparison contains 100 raw records across two classes of 50.
 Subject-specific usable observations were 97 for Chinese, 99 for mathematics, and 98 for English; 97 records were complete across all three subjects.
-The groups were classes, not individually randomized assignments.
+The groups were classes.

 A broader reach of approximately 150 students across classes is project-lead-confirmed; an independent artifact supporting that exact total was